 The following nomenclature is used for internal tables:

 _imagesrequired for image storage, images are directly written to the database as BLOB (binary large objects).
 The corresponding image table will be created automatically for each data table.

 sqlite_sequenceRequired internally for the sequence counter.
 Under no circumstances delete this table.

-Backup & Restore:
+Backup & Restore

 Create Backup File...

 Creates a snapshot file of the currently open database.
 In general, it is recommended to use this function periodically to create a backup copy.